 As stated earlier, communications between a franchisor and its franchisees are often lacking.
 Franchisors can set up a number of programmes for better and more frequent communications.
 The programmes can be carried out by field consultants, through call centres, at regional or town hall meetings, via a system wide intranet, at conventions, and/or through surveys or questionnaires.
 The key is for the franchisor to be willing to listen to, appreciate, and respond to the concerns expressed by its franchisees.

 The final EDR program which franchisors should consider is the establishment of an independent franchise system ombudsman.
 The Canadian Franchise Association has a very successful ombudsman program in place, but it is limited by reason of available resources.
 An independent franchise system ombudsman programme is confined to the specific franchise system.
 It is funded solely by the franchisor at no cost to its franchisee.
 There must be commitment by franchisor senior management and acceptability by franchisees.
 A well-run ombudsman program should result in increased integrity and value for the franchise system and will frequently provide an early warning system of broader concerns.
 The ombudsman can operate on a full-time or as-needed basis.
 The ombudsman should operate under a written agreement with the franchisor as an independent contractor and not an employee of the franchisor.
 The selected ombudsman should have established credibility, experience within the franchise industry, and negotiation and alternative dispute resolution training.
 The ombudsman effectively operates as a go-between with the objective of resolving the disagreement or dispute whether it is raised by the franchisor or a franchisee.
 There must be a defined written process which is consistently followed and the franchisor should appoint a high level management representative who will be readily accessible to interact with the ombudsman.
 There are no repercussions to a franchisee that raises a matter with the ombudsman and there is no direct interaction between the parties.
-Ombudsman programs are becoming more popular in the United States with large franchise systems, but have not been widely used in Canada, most likely because they have not been understood or publicized.
+Independent ombudsman programs are becoming more popular in the United States with large franchise systems, but have not been widely used in Canada, most likely because they have not been understood or publicized.
 As in the case of other EDR programs, there should be regular reporting of the results of the program.

 Finally, a word about mediation which is a more legalistic procedure and which requires the consent of all parties to the dispute.
 Many franchisors are providing for mediation in their franchise agreements or ancillary documents.
 However, mediation should not displace other EDR programs.
 It usually is a pre-condition to commencing litigation or arbitration (with some carve-out exceptions), and in some provinces mediation is required before a claim can be set down for trial.
 The parties can agree to mediate a dispute at any time whether or not the process is called for in the franchise agreement or another document.